DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 - x86-64 CPU;
 - x86-64 Vulkan on qualified NVIDIA and AMD drivers, plus provisional Intel;
 - RK3566, RK3576, and RK3588 NPU;
-- A733 NPU;
+- A733 hosted build, ELF/dependency checks, Wheel verification, and CPU fallback protocol inference;
 - AArch64 Vulkan on a qualified Jetson Orin.

-For each target, require PING, INFO, INFER, and SHUTDOWN through the production binary pipe protocol.
-Accelerator targets must execute on the real device, not only a hosted build runner or software Vulkan implementation.
+For each hardware-qualified target, require PING, INFO, INFER, and SHUTDOWN through the production binary pipe protocol.
+The A733 exception is documented in [`a733-ci.md`](a733-ci.md): its release workflow does not execute the AWNN runner on a real device.

 ## 3. Create the pre-release